 The Supreme Court has described the language of ERISA's preemption provision as "conspicuous for its breadth," FMC Corp. v.
 Holliday, 498 U.S. 52, 58 (1990), and "deliberatively expansive," Cal.
-Div. of Labor Standards Enf't v.
+Div. of Lab.
+Standards Enf't v.
 Dillingham Constr., N.A., 519 U.S. 316, 324-25 (1997).
-This Court has also recognized the broad scope of ERISA's preemption clause.
+Courts in this District have also recognized the broad scope of ERISA's preemption clause.
 See Riordan v.
 Optum & Oxford Health Plan, No. 3:17-cv-6472-BRM-TJB, 2018 WL 3105426, at 3 (D.N.J.
 June 25, 2018) (Martinotti, J.) (granting motion to dismiss state law claims pursuant to ERISA preemption and holding that "[t]he Supreme Court has interpreted 'relate to' broadly").

-Any state law may "relate to any employee benefit plan" and be preempted by ERISA "if it has a connection with or reference to such a plan."
+ERISA preempts any state law relating to any employee benefit plan "if it has a connection with or reference to such a plan."
 Id. (citing Pilot Life Ins.
 Co. v.
 Dedeaux, 481 U.S. 41, 47 (1987)).
 This is true "even [if the law] does not conflict with ERISA's own requirements and represents an otherwise legitimate state effort to impose or broaden benefits for employees."
-See Simas, 6 F.3d at 852 (citing D.C. v.
+See Simas, 6 F.3d at 852 (citing District of Columbia v.
 Greater Wash.
 Bd. of Trade, 113 S. Ct.
 580, 583 (1992), and Mass. v.
 Morash, 109 S.Ct.
 1668, 1673 (1989)).
 Moreover, "a state statute that obligates an employer to establish an employee benefit plan is itself preempted even though ERISA itself neither mandates nor forbids the creation of plans."
 Id.

-B. The Amended NJ WARN Act Is Preempted By ERISA Because It Requires Employers To Establish Or Modify ERISA-Governed Severance Plans.
+C. The Amended NJ WARN Act Is Preempted By ERISA Because It Requires Employers To Establish Or Modify ERISA-Governed Severance Plans.

-The amended NJ WARN Act is precisely the type of state law that ERISA seeks to preempt because it disrupts the uniform body of federal law governing employee benefit plans.
-The amendments require employers to implement ongoing administrative schemes to evaluate whether and when severance benefits are owed, to whom, and for how much.
-That requires employers either to adopt new severance plans for their New Jersey employees and operations or to modify their existing severance plans specifically for New Jersey employees and operations.
+The amended NJ WARN Act is precisely the type of state law that ERISA displaces because it disrupts the uniform body of federal law governing employee benefit plans.
+The amendment requires employers to implement ongoing administrative schemes to evaluate whether and when severance benefits are owed, to whom, and for how much.
+That requires employers either to adopt new severance benefit plans for their New Jersey employees and operations or to modify their existing severance benefit plans specifically for New Jersey employees and operations.
 Either way, ERISA's preemption provision prevents New Jersey from forcing employers to implement severance plans in this way, and therefore, the amended NJ WARN Act is preempted.